 The parents' guide to what's in this book.

 What parents need to know

-Parents need to know that With the Fire on High is Elizabeth Acevedo's inspiring novel about Emoni Santiago, a half-Puerto Rican half-African American high school senior and teen mom, who dreams of becoming a chef after she graduates high school.
+Parents need to know that With the Fire on High, by Elizabeth Acevedo (The Poet X), is an inspiring novel about Emoni Santiago, a half-Puerto Rican, half-African American high school senior and teen mom, who dreams of becoming a chef after she graduates high school.
 Readers will understand the importance of respect, courage, perseverance, and teamwork.
 They'll also learn about food safety and how to work in a kitchen, as well as about Spanish, Puerto Rican, and African American culture and history.
 Emoni talks about why she decided to lose her virginity, and another character questions if she's ready to have sex.
 There are a few scenes where couples make out and undress each other.
 A teacher utters unintended sexual innuendos when he has students "taste her chocolate pudding" and asks if Emoni would prefer joining a group and becoming part of a "threesome."
 Strong langauge is infrequent, with just a few uses of "s--t," "dick," "ass," "bitch," "hell," and "ho."
 There are mentions of wine, absinthe, beer, and sangria.
 Teens drink while on a class trip.

 - Parents say